-Simply put, it’s the sale - or “assignment” - of a contract to purchase a pre-construction condominium suite.
-It usually means that the building has not been completed yet and no one can take ownership, so only the contract can be sold, not the actual unit, as it hasn’t been constructed yet.
+Simply put, an assignment sale is the sale - or an "assignment" of a contract to purchase a pre-construction condominium suite.
+An assignment sale is usually applied to the pre-construction condominium that has not been registered yet, so no one can take ownership of the unit itself.
+Only the contract can be sold.

-Once the building has been registered you can transfer the ownership title.
-Until then, it’s just the sale of a contract, but as you will see, there are many advantages to these kinds of sales, for both the buyer and seller.
+Once the building has been constructed and registered by the city, the ownership will be transferred to the buyer.
+Until then, it’s just the sale of a contract, but as you will see, there are many advantages to these kinds of sales for both the buyer and seller.

-There can be many reasons someone may have to sell their rights to a unit before it’s been built.
+There are many reasons why someone might want to sell the rights to their unit before it’s been built.
 For example, someone may have bought a suite that’s three years away from being completed, but recently had to relocate for a job.
-This buyer may need to sell their agreement to afford a property in the city they now work in.
+This buyer may need to sell their agreement to afford a property in their new city.

 Another common reason is that a buyer began the purchase process when they were single but during the pre-construction process they married or are now expecting a child.
 Suddenly they’ve discovered that the pre-construction one-bedroom suite they bought is not big enough for a growing family.

-When these kind of events happen, the “assignment clause” in the purchase agreement comes in handy, allowing the original buyer to pass the contract onto somebody else without accruing financial penalties.
+The “assignment clause” in the purchase agreement comes in handy when these things happen.
+It allows the original buyer to pass the contract onto somebody else without accruing financial penalties.

 These deals are more complex than a conventional resale and involve three parties: the developer, the assignor and the assignee.
 It’s a two-stage process that involves both interim occupancy and the final closing.

 We advise everybody who is thinking of buying or selling a pre-construction assignment to seek advice from a real estate agent, lawyer and tax accountant.
-The latter is important because assignors may have to pay a fair amount of tax on any profits they received from the completed sale.
+Contacting an agent is important because assignors may have to pay a fair amount of tax on any profits they received from the completed sale

 Most builders allow assignment sales and you will often see these listings on REALTOR.ca.
 However, there are some rules in the original purchase agreement that must be followed.
 They are also more complicated than a regular sale because a mortgage cannot be obtained on the closing of the transaction, only once the building has been registered.
 Other issues such as occupancy, reimbursement of the seller’s deposits and more must be taken into account.